Windsor, ON

 • Incorrect use of: clutch / brake / accelerator / gears / steering / safety devices

 Fail Risk: Rolling stops and skipped blind spot checks are two of the fastest ways to lose your test.
+Always come to a complete stop, count "one, two" before proceeding, and make visible head movements when checking blind spots.

 4. Intersections & Railroad (R.R.)
 Crossings